 Because, despite the growing prominence of the climate crisis in 2019, I know this issue is often talked about as a problem for tomorrow — something lurking on the horizon, which the people in power will hope to fix in five, 10 or 20 years.

 But here in Somaliland, the climate crisis is the reality of our everyday lives.
 It’s in the dead livestock, the failing rains and the traumatic experiences of women like Nafisa.

 If you give just £3 a month to ActionAid you can help make sure we’re there for people today, tomorrow, and until we’re no longer needed.
 We won’t give up.
-So please spare whatever you can this festive season, and make a life-saving donation.
+So please spare whatever you can and make a life-saving donation.